Take Pride in America: Description

 The program's primary activity in recent times has been to provide volunteer opportunities nationwide, including spending the summer as a tour guide at a national park or working on a wildlife habitat restoration project.
 Projects can also be created in local communities.

 Origins

-In 1985 United States Secretary of the Interior Donald Hodel identified a growing problem with vandalism and looting of historical artifacts on public lands and developed Take Pride in America to promote the need to take care of public lands.
-Convervation groups had previously criticized Hodel and the Reagan Administration for prioritizing the exploitation of Federal lands for mining and energy extraction rather than for wildlife and recreation.
+In 1985, United States Secretary of the Interior Donald P. Hodel identified a growing problem with vandalism and looting of historical artifacts on public lands and developed Take Pride in America to promote the need to take care of public lands.
+Conservation groups had previously criticized Hodel and the Reagan Administration for prioritizing the exploitation of Federal lands for mining and energy extraction rather than for wildlife and recreation.
 Hodel's vision for Take Pride in America was also criticized for being a substitute for appropriate federal spending on public lands and outdoor recreation.
 The George Wright Forum, the publication of the George Wright Society, criticized the Bush administration for using Take Pride in America to replace full-time National Park Service staff with unpaid volunteers.